vinnysebastian/github-slideshow/_posts/0000-01-02-vinnysebastian.md

 layout: slide
 title: "Welcome to vinnysebastian's slide!"
 ---
-This is Vinny Sebastian's awesome slide
+This is Vinny Sebastian's awesome slide :tada:
 Use the left arrow to go back!